tomyedwab/yesterday/feat/admin_ui.md

 The backend is now ready for frontend integration and provides a complete API for user management, application management, and access control rule management.

+## Current Implementation Status

+### ✅ Completed (Ready for Production)
+- **Backend API Layer**: Complete CRUD operations for users, applications, and access rules
+- **Frontend Foundation**: Professional user list interface with modern design
+- **Data Integration**: Seamless connection between frontend and backend
+- **Architecture**: Solid component structure ready for feature expansion

+### 📋 In Progress / Next Steps
+- **User CRUD Operations**: Add forms and modals for creating, editing, and deleting users
+- **Applications Management**: Complete applications tab implementation
+- **Advanced Features**: Search, filtering, bulk operations
+- **Polish**: Enhanced validation, error handling, and user experience improvements

 This implementation plan provides a comprehensive roadmap for building a full-featured admin UI that integrates seamlessly with the Yesterday framework's event-driven architecture while providing an excellent user experience through Chakra UI components.
+The foundation phase is complete and provides a solid base for rapid feature development.